We we're unable to submit your request, please try again later.

 'I know that living with a chronic illness in this inaccessible world is tough.
 Trust me, I know.
 But you deserve to find peace and contentment just as much as anybody else.
 So welcome to your one-stop guide on how to make the most of life alongside your condition, in a way that truly works for you'.

-Rather than focusing on the medical side of long-term conditions, this book contains bespoke advice for the parts of everyday living that often go unspoken - from practical advice on friendships, dating and independent living, to more reflective guidance on rediscovering your identity and learning to self-advocate.
+Instead of focusing on the medical side of long-term conditions, this book dives into the important parts of everyday living that often go unspoken about - from practical advice on friendships, dating and independent living, to more reflective guidance on rediscovering your identity and learning to self-advocate.

 This book is a true gift for anyone living with chronic illness.
 Pippa has written an invaluable guide to help you rediscover yourself, even when life looks different from how it did before.
 Stuffed to the brim with genuinely helpful, tangible tips, fresh perspectives on how to adapt everyday tasks, along with journal prompts and exercises to guide you in figuring out what "doing life" means to you-this is a book that I would have cherished reading when I was first diagnosed with a chronic illness many years ago (and saved me years of trying to figure it out on my own).